South African ex-President Zuma's legal team quits ahead of corruption trial

-Zuma and French arms company Thales are due in court on May 17 on charges related to a $2 billion arms deal from the 1990s, when he served as deputy president.
+Zuma and French arms company Thales (TCFP.PA) are due in court on May 17 on charges related to a $2 billion arms deal from the 1990s, when he served as deputy president. read more

 Zuma is being tried on 16 charges of racketeering, fraud, corruption and money laundering.
 He denies wrongdoing in the case.
 Thales has said it has no knowledge of any transgressions committed by its staff over the awarding of the contracts.